From Abracadabra to Zombies | View All

 According to [Andrew] Weil, many of his basic insights about the causes of disease and the nature of healing come from what he calls "stoned thinking," that is, thoughts experienced while under the influence of psychedelic agents or during other states of "altered consciousness" induced by trances, ritual magic, hypnosis, meditation, and the like. --Arnold S. Relman, M.D.

 Integrative medicine is a synonym for "alternative" medicine that, at its worst, integrates sense with nonsense.
 At its best, integrative medicine supports both consensus treatments of science-based medicine and treatments that the science, while promising perhaps, does not justify.
 It mixes the scientific with the metaphysical ("spirit-mind-body connection" is a favorite expression) and the scientifically untested, discredited, or questionable.
-Defenders of integrative medicine have an exceptionally high opinion of things "natural" or "organic."
+Defenders of integrative medicine have an exceptionally high opinion of things "natural" and "organic."

 The expression is a marketing term popularized by Andrew Weil, M.D.
 Integrative medicine is not a medical "specialty," nor is it special or superior to plain old science-based medicine.
-As David Gorski, M.D., says, "integrative medicine" is a brand, not a specialty.
-Weil's branding and marketing strategy has paid off.
+As David Gorski, M.D., says, "integrative medicine" is a brand, not a specialty.note Weil's branding and marketing strategy has paid off.
 The University of Arizona has given him his own Institute of Integrative Medicine to direct.

 Weil graduated from Harvard Medical School but did not complete a residency nor, as far as I can ascertain, ever take the medical boards in any state.